fadedlamp42/faded-writing/README.md

 - The danger of lines and the impression of continuation
     - Thin bars > lines, but disconnection thresholds can work for multiple series
     - Be very careful about using cumulative bars, they can hide conflicting or subtle trends

+#### LLMs and "jetpacking"

+Rather than spreading time thinner to get more shallow work done, use the same time to go deep on a smaller surface area, then use that example with an LLM to extend that deepness geometrically (non-linear productivity!)

+A great bonus of a text-based life is the smooth interface it creates with LLMs.

+- `psql` `\d+` can be copied directly into a prompt to immediately pass relevant context into either a chat interface or Copilot with a comment block

 ##### Organizations - Slack